Focus Mentoring on a Few God-given People

 We cannot mentor very many people in an intensive relational way.
 Mentoring involves close, healthy relationships.
-Since our time is often limited, we need to select which people are the right ones to mentor.
+Since we have limited time, we need to select which people are the right ones to mentor.
 Mentoring involves opening the cracks of your life to another person – up close and personal.
 It is associating with each other in real life, not just spiritual encounters.
-This kind of mentoring is very demanding, and cannot be done with many people.
+This kind of mentoring is very demanding, and so you cannot mentor many people.

 Effective mentoring takes a deliberate choice to concentrate on this ministry.
 To focus means “to adjust fogginess into clarity of perspective and to sharpen to the point of concentration.”
 Mentoring must be an intentional choice.
 If we do not carefully select a few mentees, we will become overburdened and scattered in our efforts and will not effectively give ourselves to anyone.
 If these people are from God, He will give us a heart for one another.
 (2 Corinthians 8:16; Romans 1:12).

 We focus on a few so that in-depth transformational change to occur.
 The greater the quality of relationship we have with a person, the greater will be the impact on that person.
 By selecting and focusing on a few mentees, the mentor will impact people’s worldview and inner values, something a broad ministry to many cannot accomplish.

 Understanding ourselves will help us focus our mentoring on a few people.
 What are some things that we need to know about ourselves?

 Know your capacity and limits – your mentor load (Mark 3:14).
 A mentor must discern his capacity or mentor load.
 How many people can he really mentor at one time and still be effective?